Kozhikode Corporation EMS Stadium: Football

-It was the home ground of Viva Kerala FC in the I-league.
+It was the home ground of Viva Kerala in the I-league.
 It was also the home ground of Gokulam Kerala, and its women's team.
 Currently the home of Calicut FC.

 This stadium is famous for the football crazy fans of Kozhikode.
 Santosh Trophy and Sait Nagjee Football Tournament were held at the stadium.

 The stadium hosted matches of 2023 Indian Super Cup.

 Major football matches hosted

 AFC Women's Championship

 1980 AFC Women's Championship, where the Indian team won silver, was held here.

 1987 Nehru Cup

 The Kozhikode Corporation EMS stadium hosted the 1987 Nehru Cup, which was won by the Soviet Union.
 National teams of Bulgaria, China, Denmark, Germany, India, Nigeria, Soviet Union and Syria participated in the tournament.